CircuitVerse/CircuitVerseDocs/docs/annotation.md

 # Annotation Elements

 > Circuitverse allows you to annotate your circuit in many ways. <br />
-> Annotating the circuit help the reader better understand your circuit.
-There are three ways we can annotate our circuit: adding labels, creating titles, and adding detail.
+> Annotating your circuit help the reader better understand the circuit.
+There are three ways you can annotate your circuit: adding labels, creating titles, and adding detail.

 ## Adding Labels